brunopacheco1/praecepta/README.md

-# praecepta
+# Praecepta
-Simple Rules Engine in Java using Trie Tree
+A simple rules engine in Java using Trie Tree.